Our open house will be held Saturday, February 3rd 2024 10am-12pm.

 3. Alumni children previously enrolled in the Schoolhouse and Siblings of previously enrolled children

-All families wishing to take advantage of their priority status must submit their registration form before February 13th.
-A priority family cannot bump a new student from enrollment if they communicate their intention concerning registration after February 13th.
+All families wishing to take advantage of their priority status must submit their registration application before the lottery.
+A priority family cannot bump a new student from enrollment if they communicate their intention concerning registration after the lottery.

 Additional Admissions Information

-There is a $80 non-refundable application fee for a child that has never attended the Schoolhouse and a $50 non-refundable fee for returning students that is due with the application.
-This fee will be refunded to families not admitted during the lottery process.
+There is a $100 non-refundable application fee for a child that has never attended the Schoolhouse and a $75 non-refundable fee for returning students that is due with the application.
+Tuition deposit equal to 1 month of your child’s preschool tuition is due in March.

 A lottery will be held if the Schoolhouse receives more applications than openings.
 Once the sequence for priority registration has been completed, new families to The Children’s Schoolhouse will fill the remaining places through a lottery system.
-All families who have submitted a registration application by the hour of the lottery will be included in the lottery.
-Families are encouraged to attend an Open House prior to submitting a registration application.
-An Open House is always held the morning of the lottery for families wishing to visit the school and is the final opportunity to submit an application to be included in the lottery.
+All families who have submitted a registration application by the day of the lottery will be included in the lottery.
+Families are encouraged to attend a tour prior to submitting a registration application.
 Families with more than one child entering the lottery will have more than one name entered but both children will be admitted if the name should be drawn.
 The waiting list will be kept until the next admission period to fill vacancies and to handle the waiting list priority.